cytopia/mysqldump-secure/README.md

 * [/etc/mysqldump-secure.conf](mysqldump-secure.conf)

 The first one is to setup the MySQL credentials and the second one configures the behavior of how to backup the databases.

+You do not need to worry about file permissions or directories.
+The script will auto-check the following options and adjust them as required:
+* Logfile exists
+* Logfile is writeable
+* Auto creation of logfile
+* Logging turned off automatically
+* Destination dir exists
+* Destination dir is writeable
+* Auto creation of destination dir
+* Required system binaries exist
+* MySQL credentials are valid

 ### 4.1 MySQL Credentials
 Setup MySQL username, password and host in [/etc/mysqldump-secure.cnf](mysqldump-secure.cnf) and simply test if the connection works via `mysql`.